 AI Governance in Fraud Detection

 When European lawmakers drafted GDPR's provisions on automated decision-making, few anticipated how rapidly AI would transform fraud detection.
-The vague requirement for "meaningful information about the logic involved" seemed manageable when rules were straightforward.
-Five years later, as neural networks and ensemble models increasingly drive transaction approvals, those same provisions have taken on new significance.
-Now, with the EU AI Act set to classify fraud detection as "high-risk AI," financial institutions face a profound shift in how they select, deploy, and govern their critical security infrastructure.
+The requirement for "meaningful information about the logic involved" seemed manageable when rules were straightforward.
+Five years later, as neural networks and ensemble models increasingly drive transaction approvals, those provisions carry real weight.
+With the EU AI Act set to classify fraud detection as "high-risk AI," financial institutions face a fundamental shift in how they select, deploy, and govern their critical security infrastructure.

 The Right to Explanation Under GDPR

-While GDPR does not explicitly mandate a full "right to explanation" but establishes key principles requiring AI decisions to be transparent and contestable:
+GDPR does not explicitly mandate a full "right to explanation," but it establishes key principles requiring AI decisions to be transparent and contestable:

-- Article 22(1): Consumers have the right not to be subject to a decision solely based on automated processing if it has significant legal effects.
+- Article 22(1): Consumers have the right not to be subject to decisions based solely on automated processing if those decisions have significant legal effects.

 - Articles 13, 14 & 15: Organisations must provide "meaningful information" about how automated systems reach decisions, including their logic and significance.

-- Article 22(3): AI-driven decisions must include the option for human review and challenge mechanisms.
+- Article 22(3): AI-driven decisions must include the option for human review and challenge.

-Key takeaway: Vendors providing fraud detection AI must ensure transparency in their decision-making processes, and financial institutions must provide clear communication channels for disputed transactions.
+Key takeaway: Fraud detection vendors must ensure transparency in how their systems reach decisions.
+Financial institutions must provide clear channels for disputing flagged transactions.

 How the EU AI Act Expands These Requirements

-Unlike GDPR, which broadly applies to data processing, the AI Act directly regulates AI models—especially high-risk applications in financial services.
-While fraud detection is not explicitly listed under Annex III (Article 5(b)), it falls under regulatory scrutiny through:
+Unlike GDPR, which broadly applies to data processing, the AI Act directly regulates AI models, particularly high-risk applications in financial services.
+Fraud detection is not explicitly listed under Annex III (Article 5(b)), but it falls under regulatory scrutiny through three routes:

 -